spacecrafts/spacecrafts/docs/Math.md

 # Materials
-There are 5 materials in the game.
+There are 6 materials in the game.

 * Irozine (the "standard")
 * Litalium (ultra light, quite weak)
 * Nicaron (strong but elastic, can go huge)
 * Tritanium (strong and lighter than iron, hard to work with)
+* Zirkonite ( zirkonium-nickel alloy, stronger and heavier then iron/steel, strong, good resistance, difficult to work with, a plating material)
-* Irmond (super strong in all regards. dense, heavy! rare. nightmare to work with)
+* Iridiamond (super strong in all regards. dense, heavy! rare. nightmare to work with)

 Properties

 * hull points/cell (more hull => tougher)
 * weight/cell (drive effect is relative to the ships weight)
-* building costs/cell over size (takes longer to build)
+* construction costs/cell over size (takes longer to build)
 * special characteristics that make certain weapon more or less effective

-Properties that are cell based might be (non-linear) functions!
-Maybe just make cost a function.

-				hp	w	c
+				HP	WT	CC
-	Irozine		3	6	1
+	Irozine		3	6	[see SCSInfo]
-	Litalium	1	2	1
+	Litalium	1	2	[see SCSInfo]
-	Nicaron		3	5	3
+	Nicaron		3	5	[see SCSInfo]
-	Tritanium	6	4	6
+	Tritanium	6	4	[see SCSInfo]
-	Irmond		12	12	9
+	Zirkonite	12	8	[see SCSInfo]
+	Iridiamond	18	12	[see SCSInfo]

 The costs are given in ranges.
-For example 1-5 cost 1, 2-10 cost 2.
+For example 1-5 cost 1, 6-10 cost 2.
+This is written a `[(1 1), (6 2)]`
 A module of size 8 cost 5*1 + 3*2 = 11.
 For most materials there will be ranges where they are more cost efficient.
 Most importantly the ratios of cost/hp and cost/weight should not diverge too much.